 On the drive out to the lake and on the boat tour, it became more and more obvious that Cambodia is, well, different.
-It is VERY poor.
 We heard something about income being something around a dollar a day on average.
-The people living around the lake are supposed to be well off, the can make $2 a day.
+The people living around the lake were supposedly well off and can make $2 a day.

-The boat tour around the lake was enjoyable, laid back, but did give us an up close view of how hard life is here.
+The boat tour around the lake was enjoyable, laid back, but did give us an up close view of how hard life can be here.
 There are schools and such, mostly sponsored by foreign aid organizations.
-One wonders what it looks like in places where the tourists do not go.

 After the boat ride, we went to Angkor Wat itself for sunset.
 There were enough clouds that we did not get a great sunset, and we were only at the Temple for about 30 minutes.
 We went back two days later.
 Dinner was at a local restaurant called Viroth's; one of many recommended by Travel Indochina.
 It is supposed to be a modern take on Khmer food.
 Much like Thai but a bit more subtle in flavors.
 Nothing really spicy, lots of curries, all rather light and refreshing.